-Bloomington gets cannabis dispensary; Council extends Party Bus ban
+Bloomington gets cannabis dispensary; council extends party bus ban

 All but one council member voted in favor of the move, as Mboka Mwilambwe said he was against the dispensary coming into town in the first place.
 But it turned out he was not the lone dissenter as Surena Fish voiced concerns about the proximity of the new location from ‘family businesses’.

-However, Nathan Wang, Jushi’s (the company that owns Beyond/Hello) Manager of New Markets, said the company understand the fear community members may have toward a new store, especially cannabis.
-He says, but after months in the community many will change their views after seeing how responsible they’ve been.
+However, Nathan Wang, Jushi’s (the company that owns Beyond/Hello) Manager of New Markets, said the company understands the fear community members may have toward a new store, especially cannabis.
+He said after months in the community, many will change their views after seeing how responsible they’ve been.

 “We’ve done everything in our power to make sure the proposal submitted is compliant with the ordinance that was already passed,” said Wang.
 “We do take safety, security, as well as our impact on the community, and neighbors, extremely seriously in every community that we are a part of.”

-Wang says the company hopes to have the store open by the end of the year.
+Wang said the company hopes to have the store open by the end of the year.

 Party Bus Ban Extended